kadena-community/kadena.js/packages/tools/kda-cli/README.md

 The current version of devnet is hard coded to target `fast-devnet`.
 This branch has some optimizations in place to target the L2 development.
 In a later version this will become configurable.

+## NOTE

+The `pact.ts` mini lib has been added as both an experiment to test out a functional approach for kadena.js, as well as a means to provide for `continuation` requests.
+Please note that once `kadena.js` supports continuation requests, this package will be refactored to use our lib instead.